XingchenCedricXu/xingchencedricxu.github.io/_pages/awards.md

 ---

 ## 2021
-- ICIS Best Overall Conference Paper Nomination, 2021
+- ICIS Best Paper in Track (IS Design, Development and Project Management), 2021
 - Foster Ph.D.
 Fellowship, 2021-2024

 ## 2017 - 2020